-- 58.01 The Event must be approved by WSL as an International or Regional Event in accordance with this Rulebook and provide all relevant information as requested by WSL; and - 58.02 The Event must have minimum prize money and a licence fee will be payable as set by WSL..
+59.01 The Event must be approved by WSL as an International or Regional Event in accordance with this Rulebook and provide all relevant information as requested by WSL; and

+59.02 The Event must have minimum prize money and a licence fee will be payable as set by WSL.

-- 59.01 Regional Events on the Longboard Qualification Series (LQS) prizemoney minimums will be set by the WSL Regional Office in consultation with the WSL Commissioner's Office. - 59.02 Men's and Women's WSL World Longboard Tour (WLT) Events will have US\$50,000 minimum prize money.
+60.01 Regional Events on the Longboard Qualification Series (LQS) prizemoney minimums will be set by the WSL Regional Office in consultation with the WSL Commissioner's Office.

+60.02 World Longboard Tour Prize Money will be broken down as follows: